 - There are some very wide ranges of pay within role categories.
 The highest paid person in each category is being paid an average of three times the lowest paid person.

 - Firm size matters for pay rates – generally, the larger the firm, the higher the rates of pay, particularly in senior and managerial roles.
-However, there are exceptions for particular role categories.

 The ACA believes that good business practices and better fees are vital for improving salaries for architects and others involved in the profession.
 We need to work together on this, and the ACA is continuing to identify ways to support architectural businesses and to advocate for better business environments and improved fees.